 This is a course that covers a current topic in the field of counseling and psychology.
 The topic will change from year to year and can be twice for credit as long at the topic is different each time.
-Prerequisite: CO 431.
+Prerequisite: Senior status or permission of instructor.